Women Build 2019

 Volunteer Registration for She Nailed It Week opens March 1.
 No experience is necessary.
 We will have our Core Crew of experienced volunteers available to teach you the task of the day and guide you as you serve.
-Please call the office at 336-222-8191 or email email@example.com to reserve your shift.
+Please call the office at 336-222-8191, ext 4 or email email@example.com to reserve your shift.
 Don’t delay as space is limited!

-The volunteer registration fee is a donation of $50 to cover costs of the event and to enable us to offer scholarships for those unable to pay.
+The volunteer registration fee is a donation of $50 to Habitat.
 This event is open to all.
 Scholarships are available on request.

-Once your shift has been reserved by calling or emailing the office, complete your registration by donating your registration fee of $50.
+Once your shift has been reserved by calling or emailing the office, you will receive instructions to complete your registration by donating your registration fee of $50.
 Please select “Women Build” in the section “Select Fund” after you indicate the amount you are donating.
 Grassroots Teams will get instructions from the office on their personal fundraising pages once they reserve their build day with the office.